Chris-SoftDev/FEC-Project/README.md

 - `Reviews`: Displays reviews from previous guests, including ratings and comments on their stay at the rental property.
 - `Host`: Provides information about the host of the rental property, including their name, profile picture, and a brief bio.
 Also displays co-host information, contact host information, house rules, safety information, and cancellation policy information.
 This component allows users to learn more about the host and their policies, as well as to contact them directly with any questions or concerns.
 - `Footer`: Displays important links and information at the bottom of the website, such as contact information, social media links, and legal notices.

-## Features

-The app includes the following features:

--
--
--
-- Responsive design for desktop and mobile devices

----

-## State

-This app uses the following state variables:

--
--
--